sevenbamboos/my-blog-origin/source/_posts/mind-map-backend.md

 js dependency | [Comment](#js-dependency) [a js project template][9]
 git merge rebase fixup autosquash feature branch | see my post "Feature Branch Workflow" slf4j logback MDC | [Comment](#log)
+CAP Eventual Consistency nosql kafka RabbitMQ MongoDB HBase Cassandra Redis Neo4j | [Comment](#cap-nosql)

 <!-- more -->

+# cap nosql
+In the absence of network failure, both consistency and availability can be satisfied.
+On the other hand, in the presence of network partition, distributed system has to choose between consistency and availability.

+Note that CAP is not saying of choosing two of three.
+No trade-off when no network issues, though for large scale distributed systems network partition can't be avoided.

+No matter which to choose, reconciliation should be made via Eventual Consistency, which serves the fundamental of many NoSQL databases.

+HBase: distributed hashmap
+MongoDB: distributed json
+Redis: distributed hashmap in memory

 # log
 Simple log facade for Java(slf4j) defines logger interface for log libraries like java logging, log4j and logback.
 Check its [manual](https://www.slf4j.org/manual.html) for details.
 Note to introduce dependency in maven, don't directly use slf4j API (but use their adapted packages with log implementation).